Redocly/redoc/docs/quickstart/cli.md

 ### Install Redoc CLI with yarn

-To install the `redoc-cli` package globally with yarn, use the following command:
+To install the `redoc-cli` package globally with yarn:

 ```sh
 yarn global add redoc-cli